 Family members often fail to recognize drinking problems in their older parents for several reasons.
 First, they may attribute their loved one’s forgetfulness or tiredness to the side effects of prescription medications.

-Also, family members fail to notice the signs of drinking because of a lack of personal interaction.
+Also, family members fail to notice the signs of older adults binge drinking because of a lack of personal interaction.
 For instance, young adults are busy with their own families, careers, and social life.
 So, they don’t spend enough time with their aging parents to notice anything unusual going on.

-Other Adverse Effects of Alcohol on Older Adults
+Other Adverse Effects of Older Adults Binge Drinking

 As mentioned above, alcohol can exacerbate conditions such as blood pressure, diabetes, and heart trouble.
 But, the effects don’t stop there.
 For older adults, alcohol can cause a range of health problems that are often attributed to other causes.
 For instance: